 -is often late or misses events

 Learn about special needs — including what each is and how to help in school and during homework.
 This book contains hundreds of tips to help today!
 Perfect for parents, homeschoolers, and teachers!
 Also, recommended for pediatric occupational therapists.

 One of the best adaptations to try is graph paper.
 Begin with large squares and show kids how the numbers line up correctly.
 The visual lines help keep the letters and numbers straight.
 As math concepts get more difficult, switch to smaller-sized squares.

 GAMES: Play games such as checkers, connect four, Candyland, those using matching dots or colors with the number of spaces to move, and Uno.

 4) Learn and ask for accommodations at school.

 -Access to a tutor who is familiar with learning disorders

 -review concepts frequently

 -Use a highlighter or allow the student time to circle the keywords in word problems

 There’s nothing worse than knowing you struggle with something but cannot express it or don’t even know why you’re struggling.
 This is often the case when children have learning disorders.
 Know the signs and symptoms of stress and worry in your child.
+Look for gaps between things you KNOW your child can do and what she actually does during homework time or in the classroom.
 Provide encouragement and understanding.